mrmhodak/buildtest/index.rst

 An HPC environment has hundreds of application that running constantly, the HPC engineers would build these apps and put them on production system.
 Some of the application have vendor provided scripts such as **make test** or **ctest** that can test the software after **make** step.
-Unfortunatelly, both of these methods test software in the build directory and does not perform a "Post Install Test".
+Unfortunately, these methods perform tests in the build directory and does not perform a "Post Install Test".
 Changing the vendor test script to the install paths can be tedious and this would have to be done manually.

 Writing test scripts manually can be tedious, also there is no sharing of code